mailru/FileAPI/README.md

-# FileAPI — a set of tools for working with files.
+# FileAPI â€” a set of tools for working with files.

 ## Support
 * full `FF 3.6+, Chrome 13+, Safari 6+, Opera 11.6+`